ON THE TRAIL

-Join Gary, Chief Project Manager at Nature Discovery, as he attempts to summit Kilimanjaro with a small group of guests.
+Join Gary, General Manager at Nature Discovery, as he attempts to summit Kilimanjaro with a small group of guests.
 The walking is gentle today, and the group pass Giant Lobelia and lots of caves as they make their way to Third Cave Camp.

 Day 5 and we are allowed an extra half an hour in bed, because it is a short day today.
 There is less wind, clear skies and amazing early morning views of Kenya and Kili.
 For breakfast today we have Spanish omelettes and toast and don’t forget the delightful coffee.
 We are offered trail snacks of dried fruit and energy balls made from dates, coconuts and sesame seed.
 We make sure that we have our required 3L of water and off we go.